alexferrari88/bloomreach-light-management-app/README.md

 ### Working with Content Types

 1. Choose between Core and Development mode
-2. Browse the list of existing content types
+2. Browse existing content types or create new ones
-3. Create a new content type with the "New Content Type" button
-4. Define properties for your content type:
+3. Define properties for your content types:
    - Add String, Text, HTML, Boolean, Number, Date fields
-   - Configure if properties are required or support multiple values
+   - Configure required/multiple values settings
    - Set display names for better readability
-5. Save your content type
-6. Export individual content types as JSON when needed
+4. Use queue mode to batch multiple operations when needed

 ### Working with Components